It is the brand of a glucocorticoid steroid medication used to treat asthma and other breathing-related disorders.

 - For children over 12 and adults, the amount can be up to 2 mg – 2 times a day.

 - For children under 12 years, the amount can be 0.5 – 1 mg – 2 times per day.

 - Take this medication only if prescribed by a doctor.

-- Do not take this medication if you are allergic to budesonide or any other ingredient in the medication.
+- Do not take this medication if you are allergic to budesonide or any other ingredient in the drug.

 - Do not take this medicine if you are taking interleukins or mifepristone.

-- Tell your doctor if you are taking other medicines.
+- Tell your doctor if you are taking other medications.

-- Tell your doctor if you are taking any herbal preparation and nutritional supplement.
+- Tell your doctor if you are taking any herbal preparation or nutritional supplement.

 - If you had or had measles and chickenpox in the past.

-- Medicine is not recommended if you have or have had tuberculosis in the past.
+- Treatment is not recommended if you have or have had tuberculosis in the past.